MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 manager: shellyha
 ---

-# Enrich customer profiles with brand and interest affinities (preview)
+# Enrich customer profiles with brand and interest affinities & share of voice (preview)

-Use Microsoft's proprietary data to enrich your customer data with brand and interest affinities.
-These affinities are based on data from people with demographics similar to your customers.
-This information helps you to better understand and segment your customers based on their affinities to specific brands and interests.
+Use Microsoft's proprietary data to enrich your customer data with brand and interest affinities & share of voice (SoV).
+These affinities and SoV are based on data from people with demographics similar to your customers.
+This information helps you to better understand and segment your customers based on their affinities or SoV to specific brands and interests.

 In audience insights, go to **Data** > **Enrichment** to [configure and view enrichments](enrichment-hub.md).